 Cause of Color

-The color in most fancy colored diamonds is a result of various impurities and contaminations within the atomic structure.
+The color in most natural and fancy color diamonds is a result of various impurities and contaminations within the atomic structure.
 Red and pink diamonds are unique, and therefore highly sought after, in that their color does not come from the inclusion of another element such as nitrogen or boron.
 The pink or red color is believed to be a result of imperfections in the crystal lattice of the diamond, resulting in shades from pale pink to deep red, depending on the amount of imperfections.

 Although not the largest red diamond in the world, the Hancock Red is still one of the most famous.
 This 0.95 carat, round brilliant-cut Fancy Purplish Red diamond broke all records when it was sold at a Christie’s auction in 1987 for $880,000.
 The Hancock Red held its title for its incredible $926,000 per carat price for twenty years!